Leaving money for heroes in your Will - your forever gift to our British Armed Forces and Veterans.

 When you make a donation to us through your Will, your generosity will continue to fund the life-changing projects of tomorrow.

 Bequeathed can provide you with trusted free advice and a free Will-writing service.
 You can chat to them over the phone or on email and they'll support you throughout the process and tailor your Will to your priorities.

-Bequeathed provides its services throughout England and Wales.
-If you live in Scotland or Northern Ireland, the Veterans' Foundation team will support you through the process from our head office in Edinburgh.
-Please email email@example.com for support if you live in Scotland, Northern Ireland or any other country.
+Bequeathed provides its services to anyone in England, Wales and Northern Ireland.
+If you live in Scotland, the Veterans' Foundation team will support you through the process from our head office in Edinburgh.
+Please email email@example.com for support if you live in Scotland or any other country.

 Whatever you decide to do we thank you for your kind consideration for our nation’s Veterans and Armed Forces Family.